jroettenbacher/phd_base/docs/experiments.rst

 * ``IFS_namelist_jr_20220411_v28.nam``: for RF17 with **Yi** ice model using O1280 IFS and **varcloud** retrieval for ciwc and re_ice input **below cloud** (input version **v7**)
 * ``IFS_namelist_jr_20220411_v29.nam``: for RF17 with **Yi** ice model using O1280 IFS and **varcloud** retrieval for ciwc and re_ice input (input version **v8**)
 * v15.1, 18.1, 19.1, 22.1, 24.1: same as vxx but with low clouds filtered
+* v16.1, 20.1, 26.1, 27.1, 28.1: same as vxx but instead of using the VarCloud retrieved re_ice use Sun & Rikus to calculate it

 |haloac3| **2022-04-12**